Jack Russell (cricketer, born 1963): Character

 Russell was known for his painting, and his protective attitude to his family life.
 None of his Gloucestershire team-mates were ever invited to his home, and he claimed if they ever asked he would be more than willing if they agreed to be blindfolded; the builders who constructed the extension to it were subjected to the same treatment.

 His fitness regime included running every day, and while driving between games Russell would be clad in a sleeping bag with the bottom cut out, so as not to get a chill in his back and legs.
-He reverted to driving an automatic vehicle so as not to put extra strain oh his left leg by consistently using the clutch.
+He reverted to driving an automatic vehicle so as not to put extra strain on his left leg by consistently using the clutch.

 Some of his more notable oddities included a diet to supplement his extreme fitness regime, which consisted largely of tea, biscuits, and baked beans.
 Like his mentor, Alan Knott, a heavy tea drinker, Russell would often get through 20 cups a day.
 He used to dip the tea bag in once, add plenty of milk, then hang it on a nail ready for subsequent use.
 In the final Test of the 1989 Ashes series (against Australia) at the Oval, Derek Pringle counted that he used the same bag for all five days, which roughly equates to 100 cups.
 For lunch, Russell would eat two Weetabix, soaked for exactly fifteen minutes in cold milk.
 He was one of the first to eat bananas on the field of play at drinks break.
 For dinner, steak and chips or chicken without skin was a favourite meal – Russell once spent every night of a Test at a Chinese restaurant in Perth, ordering chicken and cashews: without the cashews.

 He also insisted on always wearing the same battered old flowerpot sunhat during his time out in the field, a constant companion from his debut in 1981 to his last game in 2004.
 Russell lined up the ball with the specially cut back rim, but it ended up rather worn out.
 Only his wife Aileen was allowed to repair it, while Russell carried an emergency repair kit of cotton thread and rubber.
 Its state of age and hence apparent disrepair caused more than one argument with the authorities.
 Russell refused to wear the official coloured one-day sunhat in South Africa, with a compromise only reached when it was agreed the hat was indeed coloured because it was an off-grey.
 On one occasion in the West Indies, Russell placed it in an oven to dry; a few minutes later the hat was overbaked and caught fire, and was only just rescued from total incineration – the top collapsed like puff pastry on removal.

 Russell has stated his desire that his hands be amputated after his death, and preserved in formaldehyde.